 F14 error code – Water Intake Fault: Heater Pressure Switch

-Fault code F14 is caused by a defective heater pressure switch B1/13, presence of foreign matter in the heater pressure switch, and a non-functioning circulation pump.
+Fault code F14 is caused by a defective heater pressure switch B1/13, the presence of foreign matter in the heater pressure switch, and a non-functioning circulation pump.
 To correct these defects, you need to replace the heater pressure switch.
 Inspect the wiring harness and the connection plug.
 It would be best if you also inspected the circulation pump capacitor.
 Replace the circulation pump if necessary.

 F18 error code – Flow Meter Stationary State Monitor B3/4

 Fault code F18 is caused by a faulty water inlet valve.
 When the water inlet valve is open when it should not, error code F18 is triggered.
 Unexpected impulses are recorded from B3/4 flow meter are detected as water flows into the washer.
 Inspect the water inlet valve for defects and replace it if necessary.
 It would help if you also replaced the water inlet mixer to correct this problem.